 RIDE IT Sussex CX Sportive Route – 32 miles/50km with 2,260 feet/689 metres elevation gain

-Whilst we think most of you will enjoy the challenge of riding the National Trophy circuit before heading out onto the sportive route this is an optional extra so there’s no pressure to complete the lap if you’d prefer not to.
-It’s a challenging course with some short but steep gradients, tight turns and a few obstacles you’d expect to find on a CX race course such as steps and hurdles which will involve getting on and off the bike.
-Have fun but please be safe ride within your ability.
+Whilst we think most of you will enjoy the challenge of riding the race circuit before heading out onto the sportive route this is an optional extra so there’s no pressure to complete the lap if you’d prefer not to.
+For those that joined us last year it’s less challenging than the National Trophy circuit with some fun sections that go inside some of the buildings.

 SPORTIVE ROUTE MARKING

-For the duration of the ride you will be following pink signs (black arrow on a pick background), please pay particular attention to any caution or warning signs
+For the duration of the ride you will be following orange signs (black arrow on an orange background), please pay particular attention to any caution or warning signs.

 You should see signs at every junction with the possible exception of dead ends/cul-de-sacs where they aren’t used on the route.
 If you reach a junction with no signs please check your map to see if you’ve missed a turning.